encaustic art available IN VARIOUS SIZES

 Some art pieces are limited edition, which means that the photographic image used to create the art will be limited to the quantity in a given size.
 For example, the image used in Goat#1 will only be used to create up to 125 photo encaustic pieces in the 8x8 size.
 Once 125 are sold in that size, Goat#1 will no longer be available.

-Most of the encaustic pieces are created on wood supports with a depth of .5 to 2 inches.
+Most of the encaustic pieces are created on wood supports with a depth of 2 inches.
 While they are intended for frameless display, a float frame is also an aesthetic option.
 It is not recommended to display or store this work behind glass.
 If you must store the work, keep it wrapped in freezer paper in a temperature-controlled environment.
 For additional information about displaying artwork, please contact your local professional fine art framer.